Jatind13/Hacker-News-App/README.md

 This is the project aka clone of Hacker News website, Hacker News (sometimes abbreviated as HN) is a social news website focusing on computer science and entrepreneurship.
 It is run by the investment fund and startup incubator Y Combinator.
 In general, content that can be submitted is defined as "anything that gratifies one's intellectual curiosity."[1]

-This project is using [https://hn.algolia.com/api](HN Search API) which is basically built on top of Algolia Search's API.
+This project is using [https://hn.algolia.com/api] (HN Search API) which is basically built on top of Algolia Search's API.
 It enables developers to access Hacker News data programmatically using a REST API

 ## Available Scripts